PDF & SyncTeX

 .synctex.gz Not Found

-• Rebuild your project (Cmd+B or click the build button).
+• Rebuild your project with the toolbar build button.

 • After a successful build, verify that .synctex.gz exists in your project directory.